 In these classes, we investigate Mathematical concepts that are part of most school curricula.
 The aim is attaining conceptual clarity - understanding why and how things work the way they do in the world of Mathematics.

-I offer this program for three age-groups: Grade 7 (approx. 12 year olds), Grades 8&9 (approx. 13-14 year olds) and Grade 10 (approx. 15 year olds).
-For each age-group there are two levels, as follows:
+I offer this program for three age-groups: Grade 7-8 (approx. 12-13 year olds), Grades 9-10 (approx. 14-15 year olds) and Grades 11-12 (approx. 16-17 year olds).

-Batch Size: 8 to 12
+Batch Size: 8-12

 Mode: Online via Zoom

-Duration: Ongoing, 4 sessions/month
+Duration: Ongoing, 90 min/session, 4 sessions/month

-Timings (IST):
+Timings (IST): Weekdays (contact for details)

-Rs.
-1500 per month
+Monthly Subscription: Rs.
+2000 per month

 While working with children on recreational explorations, I gained some insights into their abilities and thinking.
 Here are some observations and questions that came to my mind.